-- 1) Analyze and present financial reports in an accurate and timely manner; oversee all financial, project/program and sponsorship accounting. - Regularly assess all IVTU's financial plans, contracts, sponsorships, and potential investments; monitor progress and keep the Board informed of the organization's financial status. - 3) Advise on and execute the Boards' financial decisions.
-Update and implement all necessary business policies and accounting practices. - 4) Improve the finance department's overall policy and procedures in the IVTU Manual. - 5) Create and maintain a strong relationship with A.S.
+- 1) Attend weekly IVTU meetings. - Analyze and present financial reports in an accurate and timely manner; oversee all financial, project/program and sponsorship accounting.
+Maintain a current balance on IVTU budget line items. - 3) Assists in the completion of the budget packet for the following year. - 4) Regularly assess all IVTU's financial plans, contracts, sponsorships, and potential investments; monitor progress and keep the Board informed of the organization's financial status.
+Keep an active accounting of IVTU funds and budgets. - 5) Advise on and execute the Boards' financial decisions and advise the board on A.S.
+Financial policies.
+Update and implement all necessary business policies and accounting practices. - 6) Improve the finance department's overall policy and procedures in the IVTU Manual. - 7) Create and maintain a strong relationship with A.S.
 Assistant Director for Finance and Budgets.
-Assist other Board members with completion of financial transactions.
+Assist other Board members with completion of financial transactions. - 8) Spends a minimum of two (2) regularly scheduled hours per week at the IVTU office working on IVTU-related business. - 9) Table at least one (1) hour per quarter.

-L) Duties of the IVTU Marketing Director:
+K) Duties of the IVTU Marketing Director: